What Canadians Think About Their Banks

 Consumers know that they are in control and can shop around for the banking arrangements that best meets their needs and at a cost that they are comfortable with.

-- 27 per cent pay no banking service fees at all because they take advantage of no-fee packages for seniors, students, youth and newcomers to Canada, maintain a minimum monthly account balance or choose a no-fee electronic banking package.
-Another 48 per cent pay $15 or less per month to do their banking.
+- 30 per cent of Canadians pay no banking service fees at all because they take advantage of no-fee packages for seniors, students, youth and newcomers to Canada, maintain a minimum monthly account balance or choose a no-fee electronic banking package.
+Another 45 per cent pay $15 or less per month to do their banking.

-79 per cent say that they get good value from their banking service fees, which is nearly 10 percentage points higher than other service industries.
+79 per cent say that they get good value from their banking service fees, which is more than 10 percentage points higher than other service industries.

 Q: When you think about the fees you pay for the service you receive, please tell me if you feel you get excellent, good, poor, or very poor value in each of the following areas: